-"Supplement to Test Report [or Calibration Certificate], serial number ... [or as otherwise or an equivalent form of wording.
+"Supplement to Test Report [or Calibration Certificate], serial number ... [or as otherwise identified],"

 Such amendments shall meet all the requirements of this Handbook.

 When it is necessary to issue a complete new test report or calibration certificate, this shall be uniquely identified and shall contain a reference to the original that it replaces.